vyapp/vy/BOOK.md

 ### Start a process

-Once in PDB mode it is possible to start a python process through the debugger by pressing
+Once in PDB mode it is possible to start a python process through the debugger by pressing:

     <Key-1>